0dan0/qr/docs/control/custom/README.md

 **Compatibility:** Labs enabled [HERO5 Session](../session5), HERO7, HERO8, HERO9, HERO10 and MAX

 **HERO10 Note:** LCD most be on for the QR Code scanning to be active.
+* - Requires HERO10 Labs 1.20 or better.

 [Learn more](..) on QR Control